Learn About Steps To Protect Brain Health

 - Flexibility / Stretching 2- to 3 days per week

-Step 5: Protect Your Hearing
+Step 5: Protect Your Hearing for Better Cognitive Health

-- Cognitive load – garbled messages require more brainpower, and that comes at the expense of memory and thinking ability
+$27.98 Add to cart- Cognitive load – garbled messages require more brainpower, and that comes at the expense of memory and thinking ability

-- Brain atrophy – with impaired hearing the part of the brain that handles sound atrophies faster – and that part may also serve other areas of brain function
+- Brain atrophy – with impaired hearing, the part of the brain that handles sound atrophies faster, and that part may also serve other areas of brain function

 - Social isolation – reduced engagement with others and staying on the sidelines because hearing and conversations are just more difficult

-Step 6: Sleep
+Step 6: Prioritize Sleep for Dementia Prevention